tsuru/tsuru/docs/managing/using-pools.rst

 teams in this pool manually.
 This pool are just accessible by team's members.

 Public pools are accessible by any user.
-It can be used to segregate machines that have specific hardware, like SSD hard drives or high end CPUs or homologation machines.

-Default pool are for experimentation and low profile apps, like service dashboard and "in development" apps.
+Default pool is where apps are deployed when app's team owner don't have a pool associated with it or when app's creator don't choose any public pool.
+Ideally this pool is for experimentation and low profile apps, like service dashboard and "in development" apps.
 You can just have one default pool.
-This is the old fallback pool, but with a explict flag.
+This is the old fallback pool, but with a explicit flag.

 Adding a pool
 -------------